 Known as the ‘cultural cradle of Canada’ Winnipeg is home to Canada's Royal Winnipeg Ballet, the Royal Manitoba Theatre Centre, the Winnipeg Symphony Orchestra and the Manitoba Opera to name a few.

-Winnipeg boasts a number of professional sports franchises, including the Winnipeg Jets (National Hockey League), Manitoba Moose (American Hockey League), Winnipeg Blue Bombers (Canadian Football League), and the American Association of Independent Professional Baseball's 2017 champions, the Winnipeg Goldeyes.
+Winnipeg boasts a number of professional sports franchises, including the Winnipeg Jets (National Hockey League), Manitoba Moose (American Hockey League), Winnipeg Blue Bombers (Canadian Football League), the American Association of Independent Professional Baseball's 2017 champions, the Winnipeg Goldeyes and Valour FC (Winnipeg's soccer club that competes in the Canadian Premiere League).